 The third big-wall peak in Ryfylke, after Kjerag and Preikestolen.
-You're guaranteed a sense of dizzying awe on the Skomakarnibbå with its overhang down to the Jøsenfjorden 700m below.
-In addition, you're treated with a great view over the Ryfylkearchipelago.
-A hiking-classic that draws thousands of visitors every year.
+You're guaranteed a sense of dizzying awe near the Skomakarnibbå with its overhang down to the Jøsenfjorden 700m below.

 Skomakarnibbå (The Shoemaker's Crag) at 700 meters is a distinctive mountain south of the Jøsenfjord in Hjelmeland, Ryfylke, that can be viewed in profile from the National Tourist Route Ryfylke (Rv 13) between Vadla and Vindsvik.
 The mountain's name has its origins in an old saga.